-Christmas eve in Argentina lands in the midst of the scorching summer, so holiday spreads are heavy on cold appetizers.
-Everyday standbys such as meat and cheese platters, empanadas, and migas, (crust-less finger sandwiches) make an appearance, but Argentina’s Christmas culinary tradition is focused on salads, fancy finger foods and special holiday dishes from the old country.
+Christmas eve in Argentina lands in the midst of the scorching summer, so holiday party spreads are heavy on cold appetizers.
+Everyday standbys such as meat and cheese platters, empanadas, and migas, (crust-less finger sandwiches) make an appearance, but Argentina’s Christmas culinary tradition is focused on salads, fancy finger foods and special (and sometimes strange) holiday dishes from the old country.

 The classic summer salad, ensalada Rusia (Russian potato salad) makes it onto most family tables at Christmas.
 Although walnuts are pricey in Argentina, the Waldorf salad also shows up on more gourmet holiday spreads.

-Chief among the Christmas finger food is Pionono.
+Chief among Argentine Christmas finger foods is Pionono.
 Made with bizcochuelo, the sponge cake is wrapped up around tuna or chicken with condiments such as sliced cheese, tomatoes, artichokes and mayonnaise or salsa golf (an Argentine invention of ketchup mixed with mayonnaise).
-There is also a dessert version of pionono, made with jam or dulce de leche (sweet milk spread).
+There is also a dessert version of pionono, made with jam or dulce de leche (sweet milk spread) seen on the holidays.

 Torre de panqueques (tower of pancakes), known in some areas of the country as Fiambre Alemán, is another seasonal favorite that’s mostly seen in Patagonia.
 It’s a cake-shaped construction of savory crepes filled with any number of ingredients including ham, cheese, tomatoes, lettuce, olives and, of course, plenty of mayo.